Spain Visa; Spanish Investment Visa; Visa to Live in Spain; Spain Visa UK; Spain Residency Visa; Permanent Residency Spain

 Spain Permanent Residency

 So, you arrive in Spain and fall in love with the country.
-Once you decide to make Spain your new home you’ll want to upgrade your visa or permit.
+Once you decide to make Spain your new home, you’ll want to upgrade your visa or permit.

 After five years of living in Spain under almost any other visa or permit, you can apply for Spain Permanent Residency (Spain PR).

-To apply for the residency permit you must:
+To apply for the residency permit, you must:

-- Meet the residency qualification period.
+• Meet the residency qualification period.

-- Be legally living in Spain.
+• Be legally living in Spain.
 This means your visa or residency permit must be valid and not expired.

-Once you are granted PR, you’ll be issued with a permanent residency card.
+Once you are granted PR, you’ll be issued a permanent residency card.
 Your permanent residence card is issued for five years and is renewable as many times as you like.

 Permanent residency status allows you to live and work with the same rights as a Spanish national.
 So, you can work as a self-employed (cuenta ajena) or as an employee (cuenta propia).